-FOREIGN ADDRESS INSTRUCTIONS (OTHER THAN CANADA)
+FOREIGN ADDRESS INSTRUCTIONS

-If the estate or trust is located outside the U.S., it is important to write the foreign address on the PA-41, Fiduciary Income Tax Return, according to U.S. Postal Service standards.
+If the estate or trust is located outside the U.S., it is important to write the foreign address on the PA-41, Fiduciary Income Tax Return, using the format shown below.
 Failure to use these standards may delay any refunds requested or correspondence necessary to complete the processing of the return.

-To comply with foreign address standards, use the following rules when completing the address portion of the PA-41, Fiduciary Income Tax Return.
+Use the following rules when completing the address portion of the PA-41, Fiduciary Income Tax Return: